Washington Computer Professional Minimum Wage

 Washington State has one of the highest minimum wage rates in the United States.
 Some professions have a higher wage rate in Washington than anywhere else.
 In 2020, Washington state law established a new minimum wage for computer professionals.

-• SeaTac hospitality and transportation employees – hotel and transportation employees within the city limits of SeaTac earn $17.53 an hour in 2022
+SeaTac hospitality and transportation employees: Hotel and transportation employees within the city limits of SeaTac earn $19.71 an hour.

 What Is A Computer Professional?